 Connecting with prospects is challenging even for the most experienced sales professionals.
-Some hurdles you may face are field competition, lack of customer confidence and getting the attention of your prospects.
+Hurdles you may face include field competition, lack of customer confidence, and getting the attention of your prospects.

 These obstacles can be overcome by using the right tools when you approach a lead.
 Here are five effective ways to conquer sales calls with Salesforce geo-location apps:

 Research potential clients by sorting through local and neighborhood data where you already have clients.
 Sharing information about your local connections in the community can lend you credibility.
 Layer in some scoring data (likely to buy or likely product) to sort who you call first.

 Track and compile lists of potential attendees with just a few clicks and keystrokes.
 If you’re hosting an event near current clients or prospects, you can find them easily using the mapping function.
 Add and act on fields like last activity date or last sales touch so things don’t fall through the cracks.

 3. Find Common Connection